DREAM IT, BUILD IT

 With the concept calling for a 10,000 flush triangular rain screen panels and glazing arranged in a mathematically-derived tessellated pattern that never repeats, over nine different radii on plan, there was no capacity for creep.
 Precise measurements were paramount; pre-construction mockups and modeling proved vital.

-Flynn used 3D modeling and 3D digital printing to prove fit and function of a custom adaptation of our Flynn Accumet aluminum composite panel and Flynn TB-50 glazing system.
+NFL used 3D modeling and 3D digital printing to prove fit and function of a custom adaptation of our NFL Accumet aluminum composite panel and NFL TB-50 glazing system.

-During construction, Flynn’s MFSE engineer paid regular visits to the site, to ensure that framing being installed by others was to agreed tolerances.
+During construction, NFL’s MFSE engineer paid regular visits to the site, to ensure that framing being installed by others was to agreed tolerances.